Interdisciplinary Major in Archaeology

 There are approximately 20 archaeology majors in a given year.
 Many majors combine archaeology with a second major in a related field such as anthropology, history, art history, psychology, classics or biology depending upon their particular interests.

-MARKER CHILDS PUGSLEY SCHOLARSHIP - NOW ACCEPTING APPLICATIONS
+MARKER CHILDS PUGSLEY SCHOLARSHIP - 2015 Application Deadline TBD

 Archaeology Brown-Bag Workshops provide an informal, interdisciplinary venue for presentations of work in progress by students, faculty, and visiting scholars, and for discussion of developments in the recent archaeological literature.
 Workshops convene in the conference room on the second floor of Brooks Hall, unless otherwise noted.